WGN-TV: Aborted sale to Sinclair Broadcast Group; sale to Nexstar Media Group

-Return to CW as an O&O (since 2024)
+Return to CW as an O&O (2024–present)

-On May 1, 2024, it was announced that WGN-TV would rejoin The CW after the network's current affiliation agreement with WCIU-TV expired on August 31, with the return occurring the next day on September 1.
-As Nexstar is the majority owner of The CW, this makes WGN a network owned-and-operated station, the second-largest directly owned after KTLA.
+On May 1, 2024, it was announced that WGN-TV would rejoin The CW on September 1 after the network's affiliation agreement with WCIU-TV expired on August 31.
+Because Nexstar owns The CW, WGN is a network owned-and-operated (O&O) station, the second-largest directly owned, after KTLA.